yuqingc/freljord/docs/prds/prd-v0.1.0.md

 - Only administrater can see this tab and page
 - Non-admin will be directed to a Not found 404 page if he forces to visit it by url
-- Empty for now but some texts needs to be fetched from server
+- Empty for now but some texts need to be fetched from server

 ### User management

 - OAuth 2.0 is used for authentication
 - Try logging in on rendering page the first time.
-If successful (valid token not expired), the `isAdmin` flag is set to `true`, other wise it it set to false.
+If successful (valid token not expired), the `isAdmin` flag is set to `true`, other wise it is set to false.
 - Trying to deleting a comment or requesting an encrypted content (texts in the Encrypted page) will make an authenticaton.
-If fail, the `isAdmin` flag will set to false and the login window pops out.
+If fail, the `isAdmin` flag will be set to false and the login window pops out.

 ---